lorenzoh/Pollen.jl/docs/tutorials/setup.md

 ## Writing documentation interactively

 Now, we'll work on the documentation and preview it locally.
-If a package has Pollen documentation set up, you can run an preview server with live reload using [`servedocs`](#):
+If a package has Pollen documentation set up, you can run an preview server with live reload using [`Pollen.servedocs`](#):

 ```julia
 using PollenExample